Ingrown Toenail Surgery: A Comprehensive Guide

 Previous trauma leading to an altered nail shape: Trauma can result in nails thickening, lifting or even curling.
 This can cause the nail to become repeatedly ingrown even after an initial ingrown nail is removed.

 At My Family Podiatry, we will initially try conservative treatment methods to remove the ingrown nail and attempt to grow the nail out.
 If these are unsuccessful, a partial nail avulsion is the most effective treatment for preventing ingrown nails returning.
-The procedure is quite simple and you will be back in enclosed shoes within 1-2 days.
+The procedure is straightforward and you will be back in enclosed shoes within 1-2 days.

 Typically patients are back to work one to two days after the procedure (depending on the nature of their work) and children can return to school the next day.
 With a 94% success rate, a PNA with phenolisation offers an excellent solution for those who have been suffering with recurrent ingrown toenails.